 On recovery, remove excess saliva and put the dog in a darkened room, keep quiet and warm.
 Keep a detailed record of your dog’s fits, and let the Breeder know once the diagnosis has been confirmed by your vet.

-The article on The Kennel Club was written by Dr Rowena Packer and Professor Holger Volk, both from the Royal Veterinary College.
+The article on The Kennel Club site was written by Dr Rowena Packer and Professor Holger Volk, both from the Royal Veterinary College.

 The Canine Epilepsy Support Group is a small charity set up in 1991 to offer practical and sympathetic support to the owners of epileptic pets, and the opportunity to talk to people who have learnt to live happily with an epileptic pet.